Sharjeel50/Brandworkz-Technical-Test/README.md

 ##### Non-functional Requirements -

-- Customer experience/satisfaction - To reduce the number of `500` or bad requests recieved by the customer, implement retry functionality
+- Customer experience/satisfaction - To reduce the number of `500` or bad requests received by the customer, implement retry functionality
-, check if the query to DB failed and have a retry functionality within the code to make sure a `200` response is returned.
+, Check for failed database queries and implement a retry mechanism within the code to ensure a successful 200 response.

 - Datadog Logging - Datadog is a cloud-based monitoring and analytics platform that provides real-time insights into the performance and health of applications, infrastructure, and logs.